 Soda Ash vs. Baking Soda

 Soda ash and baking soda (sodium bicarbonate) each have their unique advantages and disadvantages.
 Baking soda is very similar to soda ash and can be used for the same purpose, but it will have slightly different outcomes and side effects.
 It’s helpful to consider the pros and cons of using each product before deciding on one for your pool.

 However, baking soda comes with its own set of downsides.
-Adding too much baking soda can cause pH spikes, which will need some quick readjusting before there are significant negative impacts to your pool.
-In addition to turning your pool water cloudy, adding baking soda incorrectly (or adding too much baking soda) can cause difficult-to-remove stains and even lead to scaling problems.
+Adding too much baking soda can cause pH spikes, which will need some quick readjusting before there are significant negative impacts on your pool.
+In addition to turning your pool water cloudy, incorrectly adding baking soda (or adding too much baking soda) can cause difficult-to-remove stains and even lead to scaling problems.

-For more information, head over to my full article on soda ash vs. baking soda.
+For more information, read my full article on soda ash vs. baking soda.

 How to Add Soda Ash to Your Pool

 Before you start handling soda ash (or any chemicals) for your pool, it’s essential to wear your gloves and eye protection, as you don’t want pool cleaning chemicals coming into direct contact with your skin.
 You will also need a bucket and something to mix the chemicals with water– any kind of typical stirring stick should work.